 When the team has run through all topics, the facilitator ends the check-in meeting and all team members receive a detailed summary.
 The email summary includes the number of tasks completed, agenda items covered, who participated, and what takeaway tasks each participant owns.

-The summary also goes out to team members who missed the meeting, keeping everyone in-sync, even when it’s async.
+The summary also goes out to team members who missed the staff meeting, keeping everyone in-sync, even when it’s async.

 You can share the summary with others across the organization, or export your learnings as CSV to analyze trends, upload them into another tool, or share with another group.
 Save time and effort getting everyone on the same page, and let stakeholders stay connected without taking up time in their busy calendar.